JorgeDFR/3d_lidar_slam_benchmark_at_iilab/docs/content/dataset/index.md

     iilabs3d download ~/data bench all
     ```

+!!! info "Additional Information"
-For more information on using the toolkit, see the [Usage](../usage.md) page.
+    For more information on using the toolkit, see the [IILABS 3D Toolkit](https://github.com/JorgeDFR/iilabs3d-toolkit) GitHub page.